-Te Whiti-o-Rongomai and Tohu Kākahi were notable prophets, who were Taranaki kinsmen and married to sisters.
+Te Whiti-o-Rongomai and Tohu Kākahi were notable prophets who were Taranaki kinsmen and married to sisters.
 In 1862 Te Whiti had helped passengers and crew escape from the wreck of the Lord Worsley; four years later, endorsed by Te Ua, the two men established the pacifist community of Parihaka (formerly Repanga).
 The new name recalled the lamentations of the people.

-The community held monthly public meetings on the 17th (later 18th), discussing the scriptural promises and the confiscated lands of Taranaki.
+The community held monthly public meetings on the 17th (later the 18th), discussing the scriptural promises and the confiscated lands of Taranaki.
 Te Whiti, who was the greater orator, repudiated the authority of the settlers’ laws over Māori.
-At first the two men shared the leadership on a six-monthly rotation; later, they quarrelled over money and divided the settlement into two segments, each leader presiding over his own marae.
+At first the two men shared the leadership on a six-monthly rotation; later, they quarrelled over money and divided the settlement into two segments, with each leader presiding over his own marae.
 During the 1870s Parihaka grew into the largest Māori settlement in the country.

 Surveying and ploughing